Ways to Give

 Chicago, IL 60637

 A gift to CTS may also be made via stock transfer.
-For complete transfer instructions, please click here.
-For questions, please contact Katharine Spencer by email at email@example.com or by phone at 773.896.2433.
+For complete stock transfer instructions, please click here.
+Working with the United Church Funds, CTS can accept cryptocurrency gifts.
+For questions, please contact the Office of Advancement by email at [email protected] or by phone at 773.896.2430.

 DONOR-ADVISED FUND (DAF)